 SVP, Corporate Communications

-First Cloud Solution Designed to Help International Services Organisations Replace the Hairball of Disparate Applications Stifling Growth and Productivity
+First Cloud Solution Designed to Help International Services Organizations Replace the Hairball of Disparate Applications Stifling Growth and Productivity

-Leading Companies—Lloyd’s Register, Software AG, Siemens—Share Best Practices on How NetSuite Helps Manage and Grow Complex Global Services Organisations
+Leading Companies—Lloyd’s Register, Software AG, Siemens—Share Best Practices on How NetSuite Helps Manage and Grow Complex Global Services Organizations

 With this latest version of NetSuite OpenAir, international companies now have at their disposal a powerful, integrated application suite to meet the challenges of global services delivery, including comprehensive support for multiple languages, currencies, taxation rules and employee work guidelines.
 More than 9,200 users at Lloyd’s Register, 3,500 employees at Software AG and 2,700 at Siemens today are relying on NetSuite OpenAir for project management and resource management.
 For detailed product information, please visit http://www.openair.com/Products/NetSuite-OpenAir.